OceanGlidersCommunity/BOON/BOON Guidelines for “Network” and “Site” Metadata.md

 # BOON Guidelines for “Network” and “Site” Metadata

-* This document describes the metadata fields that will be used by OceanOPS to populate the “Network” field in their system.
+* This document describes the metadata fields `Networks` and `Site` used in the [OG-1.0 format](https://github.com/OceanGlidersCommunity/OG-format-user-manual).
 * The goal is to have BOON assets identified and easy to find within OceanOPS.
 Granularity is needed both in **network** attribution and **site** attribution.
 * These metadata fileds will allow a better tracking of the BOON Task Team activity, and assessement of the status of the task team toward its target.
 * Values for the metadata fields can be flexible but will be managed in a vocabulary on GitHub to make it easier for data providers to best populate the fields and allow for cohesion.